robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 Relabel the deleted node with the key of its immediate successor in sorted order.
 This successor must be the smallest value in the right subtree, specifically the left-most decendant in the right subtree `p`.
 Moving this descendant to the point of deletion results in a properly labeled binary search tree, and reduces our deletion problem to physically removing a node with at most one child.

 # Priority Queues
+## Primary Operations
+- Insert(Q, x) – Given item x, insert it into the priority queue Q.
+- Find-Minimum(Q) or Find-Maximum(Q) - Return a pointer to the item whose key value is smallest (or largest) among all keys in priority queue Q.
+- Delete-Minimum(Q) or Delete-Maximum(Q) - Remove the item whose key value is minimum (or maximum) from priority queue Q.